rjsf-team/react-jsonschema-form/README.md

 - `content`: The html for the property's content.
 - `name`: A string representing the property name.
 - `disabled`: A boolean value stating if the object property is disabled.
-- `readonly`: A boolean value stating if the property is readonly.
+- `readonly`: A boolean value stating if the property is read-only.

 ### Error List template